2001 Oregon Ducks football team: Wisconsin

 Prior to Wisconsin coming to Autzen, they were 1–0 to start the season at number 22 (AP).
 Oregon was number 7 (AP) when they started the season.
 It was all Oregon in the first quarter, with 10 points scored, making it 10–0 at the start of the 2nd quarter.
-Wisconsin answered with 7 points of their own in the second quarter to give Oregon a 10-7 halftime lead.
-Entering the third quarter, both the Ducks and the Badgers would score 14 points to make it a 24-21 ball game before the fourth.
+Wisconsin answered with 7 points of their own in the second quarter to give Oregon a 10–7 halftime lead.
+Entering the third quarter, both the Ducks and the Badgers would score 14 points to make it a 24–21 ball game before the fourth.
 Oregon came out victorious in the final stanza of the game, 31–28.

 Utah

 Utah was 1–0 to start their season following a win against Utah State.
-Oregon, ranked #7, was rolling high off a victory against #22 Wisconsin at home.
+Oregon, ranked No. 7, was rolling high off a victory against No. 22 Wisconsin at home.
 Oregon scored first to make it a 7–0 game with 13 minutes in the 1st quarter left to play.
 Utah cut Oregon's lead to 4 by the time the first was over, making it 7–3.
 The 2nd quarter saw plenty more action, with Oregon taking a 7-point lead back, 10–3.
 Utah struck back quickly and tied the game at 10–10 with 11 minutes and 15 seconds left in the half.
 Maurice Morris ran in a score to make it 16–10, but kicker Jared Seigel missed the PAT, leaving the score 16–10 at the half.
 When the second half commenced, there were no scores between both teams in the 3rd quarter, and in the 4th quarter, Oregon would score, and then complete a 2-point play to make it a 24–10 victory.

 USC

 Oregon started conference play with USC on September 22, 2001.
-The visiting Trojans were 1-1 following a narrow loss to #12 Kansas State, 10–6.
+The visiting Trojans were 1–1 following a narrow loss to No. 12 Kansas State, 10–6.
 Oregon completed a trick play pass from RB Onterrio Smith to TE Justin Peelle for a 35-yard touchdown to give Oregon a 7–0 lead with 4:42 left in the 1st quarter.
 USC struck back, making it a 7–3 game to end the 1st quarter.
-The 2nd quarter saw USC cut Oregon's lead to one point, making it a 7–6 game before USC QB Carson Palmer was intercepted by linebacker Steve Smith for a 37-yard interception return, making it a 14-6 Oregon lead going into the half.
-Oregon scored again with 13:50 to go in the 3rd quarter, making it a 21-6 ball game.
+The 2nd quarter saw USC cut Oregon's lead to one point, making it a 7–6 game before USC QB Carson Palmer was intercepted by linebacker Steve Smith for a 37-yard interception return, making it a 14–6 Oregon lead going into the half.
+Oregon scored again with 13:50 to go in the 3rd quarter, making it a 21–6 ball game.
 Between that last score and up to 16 seconds left in the 4th quarter, USC scored 14 straight points to give USC a 22–21 lead.
 Kicker Jason Seigel nailed a 32-yard field goal to stab the dagger into USC for a 24–22 final score and to move to 3–0 on the year.